These objectives will be measured by the ‘closeness of fit’ to meeting the requirements and the assessment criteria below.

 (3) provide or simply download from the Internet a generic illustration of PMBoK.
 You are tasked to create your own customised PMBoK-based methodology for Client B by arranging the processes into a step-wise methodology.

-Task C. (8 marks) Write an essay of 1000 - 1100 words that advises both Client A and Client C suitable project management methodology or methodologies.
+Task C. (8 marks) Write an essay of 1000 - 1100 words that advises both Client A and Client C a suitable project management methodology or methodologies.
 Your essay should (1) propose a methodology or methodologies for both Client A and Client C;

 (2) comment in particular on whether you think the methodology needs to be tailored to suits either client.
 If so, what customisation have you made?